 Student internships have been arranged at the White House, in the Office of the Vice-President, on Capitol Hill, the American Embassies in Brazil and Turkey, the United States Information Services office in the Czech Republic, the Virginia Port Authority in Belgium, and the European Parliament, as well as with state and local government agencies from Pennsylvania to California.

 "... great summer internships!
 I have friends who went to London, Prague and Washington, D.C., and others found internships at home.
 You can do your internship almost anywhere you choose.
 Another great aspect of the program is the wonderful speakers it brings to Hampden-Sydney.
 In one semester we had presidential and gubernatorial candidates on campus...The Center and Hampden-Sydney brings the world to you." - Ryan Pemberton '00

 Students may apply for admission in the fall of their sophomore year.
 For more information, contact Dr. David Marion at the Wilson Center.

 The Harvey B. Morgan Public Service Award is presented annually to a graduating senior who has successfully completed the requirements for the Public Service Program, who has demonstrated an interest in public service at the local or state level, and whose integrity and excellence of character reflect those qualities as evidenced in the life of Harvey B. Morgan '52.
-The 2014 recipient was Donophan Charles Price III.
+The 2015 recipient was Christopher Evan Boden '15.